GoogleCloudPlatform/training-data-analyst/courses/machine_learning/deepdive/06_structured/pipelines/README.md

 * Name the instance kfpdemo
 * Click Customize
   * In Machine Configuration, change it to n1-standard-2
-  * In Permissions, set the notebook to be single-user and provide your GCP login email
+  * In Permissions, change access to "Other service account" and specify kfpdemo@PROJECT_ID.iam.gserviceaccount.com (specify your project id)
   * Click Create
 * Click on the URL for Open JupyterLab
 * Open a Terminal
-* Type:
-    ```gcloud auth application-default login``` and follow the OAuth2 workflow
 * Type:
     ```git clone https://github.com/GoogleCloudPlatform/training-data-analyst```